 This is an excerpt from the third chapter of More Now: A Message From The Future for The Educators of Today by Mark Wagner, Ph.D., our founder and CEO.
 These philosophies have inspired his work, and ours at EdTechTeam, for years.
-The book comes out June 26 and is available for pre-order now.
+You can order his book here.

 The Lead Learner Philosophy

 Early on in my career in edtech consulting and training, I heard former CUE CEO Mike Lawrence share a Native American proverb that has stuck with me: “He who learns from one who is learning drinks from a flowing river.”
 I suppose you can take that metaphor a bit further and add that the last thing you want to do is drink from stagnant water—or learn from people who aren’t learning themselves.
 My philosophy is that it is always a leader’s responsibility to be the lead learner.
 Whenever and wherever people are learning and are committed to sharing their learning, the ideas and innovation grow.
 As courageous leaders and empowered teachers propel professional development opportunities, whether they are bringing in experts, attending off-site workshops, or are offering the training themselves, the best learning always occurs when the trainer is the lead learner—someone who knows he or she always has something to learn from others.

 I believe information transmission cannot replace face-to-face learning—whether it’s in the classroom or a professional development setting.
 Podcasts, video, social media chats, and webcasts are great; I encourage people to use them.
 But there is something to be said for the opportunity to tap into the talent, creative energy, and expertise of the people who are in the room with you.
 For the educator, there is no replacement for being able to see in someone’s eyes when they are frustrated or excited—and being able to look over their shoulder and see why.
 Connecting and collaborating with people in real life is a powerful way to enhance the learning experience.

 The Kindergarten Philosophy